oaojfr/Project-NOW/README.md

 Press `Ctrl+I` to open sidebar and change **Resolution** and **FPS** to your liking.
 **DO NOT USE** native GeForce NOW settings for resolution and FPS, Project NOW **doesn't** alter GeForce NOW settings, so you still see 1080p max resolution and 60 FPS.
 Project NOW override these values.

+Note : Some resolutions are not working, they are just implemented in case GFN supports them in the future.

 ## 🛠️ **Build**